RogueSandy/MERN-chat-app/README.md

  - Start sending messages to other users in real-time.
  - Use emojis to enhance your messages.

+## Known Issues
+There is currently no feature to upload avatar images during the sign-up process.

 ## Technologies Used
  - MongoDB: For the database.
  - Express.js: For the backend framework.